jadecobra/python_tdd_exercises/source/truth_table/projects/atm.rst

 test_wrong_pin_not_enough_money_w_limit
 *********************************************************************************

-The :ref:`truth table` for if the :green:`wrong PIN` is entered and there is :red:`NOT enough money` in the account, is
+The :ref:`truth table` for if the :red:`wrong PIN` is entered and there is :red:`NOT enough money` in the account, is

 ==================  ======================= ======================  ==================
 PIN                 money                   daily limit             withdrawal